Staging a Die-In at the Nuclear Weapons Plant in Kansas City

 The action was held on Memorial Day, in a stance against war and in honor of all those who have died from the making and the use of nuclear weapons.
 My boyfriend and I joined 50 other people in a protest at Honeywell, the new nuclear power plant in Kansas City (the last plant had contaminated the ground around it and had to be shut down).

 The non nuclear parts for nuclear weapons are made in Kansas City, the pieces are then shipped to weapons facilities where the plutonium, uranium or both are added to the nuclear warheads.
-There are currently 8 nuclear parts plants in the US right now, Kansas City being one of those, and the companies are thriving.
 About $900 million a year go into nuclear weapon building in the US, funded by the federal government (i.e. citizen’s taxes).
 This is only set to increase under trump’s administration.

 “Thank god Mr. trump has finally brought this issue to the floor again,” the ambassador from D.C. concludes, implying trump’s increase in military spending is finally bringing people’s attentions to an old problem.